jimrthy/frereth-cp/README.md

 idea.
 A pure java implementation seems like it would have been a much wiser choice.

 But, hey, I've taken it this far.
+And this *does* give me a higher-level perspective to really think about what's going on, above and beyond the bit twiddling.

 ## Usage